willsheppard/Mojo-UserAgent-Mockable/README.md

 The subref takes two parameters: the current Mojo::Message::Request and the recorded one.
-The subref should modify these request objects in-place so that they match each other for the parts where your test doesn't care, e.g. set an id or timestamp to the same value in both requests.
+The subref should modify these request objects in-place so that they match each other for the parts where your code doesn't care, e.g. set an id or timestamp to the same value in both requests.

 The return value is ignored, so a typical subref to ignore differences in any numerical id parts of the query path could look like this